 By running Bitcoin XT you take no risks: if insufficient mining hash power runs XT to reach supermajority then nothing will happen.
 If enough does, you will follow the new chain and things will continue as normal.

 Additionally, XT has a useful feature: double spend monitoring and relaying.
 By running XT you help propagate information about double spends across the network, making it harder for payment fraudsters to steal from sellers by broadcasting two conflicting transactions simultaneously.

-Get in touch via our mailing list!
-Appropriate topics for the list include:
+Get in touch via our chatroom on Gitter.
+Appropriate topics include: